Sean Roberts (Oklahoma politician)

 Sean Roberts is a Republican member of the Oklahoma House of Representatives, currently serving the 36th District of Oklahoma.
-He first assumed office in 2011 and is term limited from running for reelection in 2022.
+He first assumed office in 2011 and was term limited from running for reelection in 2022.

 Oklahoma House of Representatives

+He was re-elected by default in 2020.

 On July 31, 2020, he drew national media attention for threatening the Oklahoma City Thunder basketball team by saying he would pull the team's tax breaks if its players kneeled for the United States National Anthem as part of the ongoing U.S. national anthem protests and George Floyd protests.
 All of the players and coaches from both the Thunder and the opposing Utah Jazz kneeled anyway.

 In 2021, in the midst of a nationwide effort by Republicans to make voting laws more restrictive following claims of widespread election fraud in the 2020 presidential election, Roberts proposed a bill that would require all registered voters in Oklahoma to re-register before the next general election.